pocketchange/pocketchange-android-sdk/README.md

     startActivity(notificationIntent);
 }
 ```
-## Step 7: Add Shop Button

-Please use the assets <a href='https://www.dropbox.com/s/aivv76wo7kk4j34/pocket_change_tokens.png'>here</a>.
-When the user clicks the button, call:

-    PocketChange.openShop();

-## Step 8: Add Event-Based Rewards
-In order to include your events in the reward system, you must provide your sales representative with a listing of the events you want to offer.

-In order to make the SDK respond to your event-based rewards you must trigger the reward in your code as soon as the "event" occurs.
-You use the following method to specify that the identified reward should be granted to the user. <b>Until your application goes live with events this code will not fire off an event if the application isn't in test mode.</b>

-        void grantReward(String referenceID, int amount)

-This method informs the SDK that an event with the specified reference ID has been completed by the user a certain number of times.
-Generally the "amount" will be 1 unless they've incured more then one event reward with the same reference ID.

-Visual notifications may accompany certain rewards.
-In order to avoid interfering with your application, the SDK queues these notifications so that you can deliver them at convenient times.
-Your application must periodically display these notifications, or users will be unaware of their rewards.

-Please ensure the call to getPendingNotficationIntent() does not immediately follow the call to grantReward() or initalize(), these functions require a small delay in which to validate the rewards with our servers before the application can display them.

-Next ensure that you are displaying the queued notifications at a spot that makes sense for you app (i.e. in a level-based game at the end of each level displaying pending rewards makes sense).
-After invoking initialize, call the `PocketChange.getPendingNotificationIntent` method to display any rewards accumulated since the last call to this method.
-This method returns null if you should not display any notification; always check for a null return value, as Intents may be removed from the queue automatically at any time.
-The following code launches the next pending notification from an existing Activity:

-      Intent notificationIntent = PocketChange.getPendingNotificationIntent();
-      if (notificationIntent != null) {
-        startActivity(notificationIntent);
-      }

 ## Step 9: Add Loyalty Rewards

 ### Loyalty Rewards Data Flow
 When the SDK detects that a user has completed a transaction for loyalty rewards available in your application, it sends a broadcast, local to your application, indicating the presence of new data.
 Your application should respond to this broadcast by updating the user's item inventory with the data provided by the SDK.